Singularity formation for compressible Euler equations: Singularity formation for p-system

-We now give a proof for Theorem \ref{p_sing_thm}. \begin{proof}[\bf Proof of Theorem \ref{p_sing_thm}]\underline{\bf 1) Sufficiency}.
+\underline{\bf 1) Sufficiency}.
 In this part, we prove that under Assumption 2.1, if the initial data satisfy the condition \eqref{p_lemma_con}, then problem \eqref{cp} admits a unique global $C^1$ solution.
-The proof is based on the local existence results and a continuity argument with the help of a priori $C^1$ estimates and lower bound of density provided in \cite{lin2}.
+As a matter of fact, this is a direct consequence of the result presented in \cite{lin2}.
+We give an outline here.

-First of all, the local-in-time existence of $C^1$ solutions for \eqref{cp} can be proved by classical method, c.f. symmetric hyperbolic system theory, see \cite{LiBook}, where the life-span depends on the $C^1$-norm of the initial data and the positive lower bound of $\tau_0$.
-Second, the uniform $L^\infty$ bounds of $(\tau, u)(x,t)$ follow from those of $(r, s)(x,t)$ which are constant along their characteristics, respectively; see \eqref{3.1}.
+Recall that the local-in-time existence of $C^1$ solutions for \eqref{cp} can be proved by classical method, c.f.
+Theorem 4.1 on page 66 of \cite{Li-Yu}, see also \cite{LiBook, Dafermos}, where the life-span of classical solution depends on the $C^1$-norm of the initial data and the positive lower bound of $\tau_0$.
+The main idea is to use the standard continuity argument to extend the local classical solutions to global with a priori estimates in $L^\infty$ and Lipschitz norms of $(\tau, u)(x,t)$.
+Indeed, the uniform $L^\infty$ bounds of $u(x,t)$ and the lower bound of $\tau(x, t)$ follow from those of $(r, s)(x,t)$ which are constant along their characteristics, respectively; see \eqref{3.1}.
 For Lipschitz norms, we know from \eqref{p_lemma_con}, that $y(x,0)\ge 0$ and $q(x, 0)\ge 0$, and thus $\|y(x,t)\|_{L^\infty}\le Y$, and $\|q(x,t)\|_{L^\infty}\le Q$.
 Now, the result of \cite{lin2} offers that, for initial data satisfying Assumption 2.1 and \eqref{p_lemma_con}, for any Lipschitz continuous solutions of \eqref{cp}, there is a positive constant ${\bar K}_0$, independent of time, such that